PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-3 Security and MongoDB Integration/Introduction.md

   - The .config() method reads the .env file and parses its key-value pairs.
   - These key-value pairs become available in your app via process.env.

-**What is process.env in Node.js?**:
+#### **What is process.env in Node.js?:**

-process.env is a built-in object in Node.js that provides access to environment variables of the system where your application is running.
+The process.env is a built-in object in Node.js that provides access to environment variables of the system where your application is running.

 🔹 **How it works:**
   - `process` is a **`global object`** in Node.js that gives information and control over the current Node.js process.